Saturday, February 3, 2007

 2 cups chopped walnuts

-Preheat the oven to 350 degrees.
-Butter 2 loaf pans.
+Preheat the oven to 350°F. Butter two 1-pound loaf pans.

-Pour the lemon juice into the milk, and stir until the milk is curdled.
-These are the liquid ingredients.
+Pour the lemon juice into the milk and stir until the milk is curdled.
 Set aside.

-Beat the butter, sugar, and vanilla until creamy in a bowl large enough to hold everything.
-Add the eggs, and mix thoroughly.
-These are the creamed ingredients.
+Beat the butter, sugar, and vanilla until creamy in a large bowl.
+Add the eggs and mix thoroughly.

-Add the dry ingredients and the liquid ingredients alternately to the creamed ingredients.
-Stir in the bananas and nuts.
+Add the dry ingredients and the milk mixture alternately to the creamed mixture.
+Stir in the bananas and walnuts.

-Pour the batter into the prepared loaf pans, and bake for 1 hour and 10 minutes, or until a knife inserted into the center comes out clean.
+Pour the batter into the prepared pans and bake for about 1 hour and 10 minutes, or until a knife inserted into the center comes out clean.

-Note: For over twelve generations, since the 1640’s, the Halsey family has lived and worked the land at a farm on the east end of Long Island, The Green Thumb, in Water Mill, New York.
-They now grow four hundred varieties of organic produce with the commitment to grow the best food possible for a healthier planet.
+Note: For over twelve generations, since the 1640s, the Halsey family has lived and worked the land on the east end of Long Island at their farm in Water Mill, New York.
+Today, they grow hundreds of varieties of produce with a commitment to cultivating the best food possible.

 No comments: